DoubleBridges/door-order-parser/README.md

 You must pass an argument that is a job name as a string.

-Items marked 'N/A' are text fields to completed in the PDF before order is placed.
+Items marked 'N/A' are text fields to be completed in the PDF text fields before order is placed.

 ## Sample Input